 Umhlanga Rocks is in KwaZulu Natal, South Africa; Umhlanga means reeds

-Twenty five years ago we stood in this same queue at the same school with Mrs Kiza Cele and voted for freedom from the Nats.
+Twenty five years ago in 1994 we stood in this same queue at the same school with Mrs Kiza Cele and voted for freedom from the Nats.
 Close to River Drive, we walked there that day.
+Today I drove the 4 or 5km trip.

 We packed breakfast and lunch and snacks and left for Mfolosi Game Reserve at 6am this morning; Jess, Azo and me.
 ETA around 8.30.
 Tom elected to chill at home.